-Funny Girl will take you back to the world of comedy in the Swinging Sixties which was of course thoroughly male-dominated.
+Funny Woman on Sky Max will take you back to the world of comedy in the Swinging Sixties which was of course thoroughly male-dominated.
 Most British stand-ups were in the mould of Bernard Manning telling their old-fashioned and crude mother-in-law jokes in smoke-filled theatres, pubs, and working men's clubs, and the majority of TV sitcoms had male leads too.
 Think Steptoe and Son, Till Death Do Us Part and legendary Tony Hancock.

-Funny Girl is coming to new channel Sky Max in 2022 as it's only just started filming.
-We'll of course update with US and international news on Funny Girl when we hear.
+Funny Woman launches on Sky Max and NOW on Thursday February 9 at 9pm in the UK for 2023.
+We'll of course update you with US and international air dates, channels and news on Funny Woman when we hear.
 NBCUniversal Global Distribution will handle international sales of the series on behalf of Sky Studios.

-Funny Girl cast — Gemma Arterton on playing Barbara Parker
+Funny Woman cast — Gemma Arterton on playing Barbara Parker

 Being a woman in the largely male environment of British comedy in the 1960s has many challenges, but as Barbara ‘finds her funny’ she re-defines the prevailing attitude to funny women and in the process, reinvents herself.